ana464646/cheat_sheat/README.md

 # Penetration Testing Cheat Sheet

-このリポジトリは、ペネトレーションテストで使用される様々なツールのコマンドリファレンスをまとめたものです。
+This repository is a collection of command references for various tools used in penetration testing.
-教育目的でのみ使用してください。
+For educational purposes only.

-## ディレクトリ構造
+## Directory Structure

 ### Initial Phase (01-02)
-- **01_Reconnaissance**: 偵察フェーズのツール群
+- **01_Reconnaissance**: Reconnaissance phase tools
   - nmap.md (Windows/Linux/macOS)
   - masscan.md (Linux)
   - dnsrecon.md (Linux/Python)